-- 8.1 If a child discloses that he or she has been abused in some way, the member of staff or volunteer should follow this guidance: - Listen to what is being said without displaying shock or disbelief. - Only ask questions when necessary to clarify. - Accept what is being said. - Allow the child to talk freely do not lead or put words in the child's mouth. - Reassure the child that what has happened is not his or her fault. - Do not make promises that you may not be able to keep. - Do not promise confidentiality it may be necessary to refer the child to CADT / MASH - Stress that it was the right thing to tell. - Do not criticise the alleged perpetrator. - Explain what has to be done next and who has to be told. - Inform the Designated Safeguarding Lead without delay.

-Complete the Safeguarding incident/welfare concern form and pass it to the DSL.
+- 8.1 If a child discloses that he or she has been abused in some way, the member of staff or volunteer should follow this guidance: - Listen to what is being said without displaying shock or disbelief. - Only ask questions when necessary to clarify. - Accept what is being said. - Allow the child to talk freely do not lead or put words in the child's mouth. - Reassure the child that what has happened is not his or her fault. - Do not make promises that you may not be able to keep. - Do not promise confidentiality it may be necessary to request services from the Integrated Front Door (formerly CADT) - Stress that it was the right thing to tell. - Do not criticise the alleged perpetrator. - Explain what has to be done next and who has to be told. - Inform the Designated Safeguarding Lead without delay. - Complete the Safeguarding incident/welfare concern form and pass it to the DSL.SCHOOL TO SPECIFY WHAT IS EXPECTED This should include the date (including the day of the week) to help with analysis of any patterns)